The rules covering stairways depend on how and when the stairs are used. For example, there are requirements for stairs used during

 Temporary treads must be made of wood or other solid material and installed the full width and depth of the stair.

 Four or more risers will generally require a stair rail.

 The following general requirements apply to all stair rails:

-Stairways with four or more risers or rising more than 30 inches (76 cm) in height—whichever is less—must be installed along each
+Stairways with four or more risers or rising more than 30 inches (76 cm) in height—whichever is less—must be installed with stair rails along each

 unprotected side or edge.
 When the top edge of a stair rail system also serves as a handrail, the height of the top edge must be no more